Health Care Reform

 Floating Share Widget

-With insurance premiums skyrocketing for years, NRF has long advocated reform that would make health care more accessible by making it more affordable.
-Instead, the Affordable Care Act passed in 2010 does little to reduce costs and emphasizes mandates that drive up expenses for employers.
-Since the beginning of 2015, businesses with 100 or more workers have been required to provide insurance to full-time employees at coverage levels determined by the government, and the requirement has applied to businesses with 50 or more employees since the beginning in 2016.
+With insurance premiums still skyrocketing, these current efforts are part of NRF’s long history of seeking reform that would lower the cost of medical care and coverage.
+Instead, the ACA emphasizes mandates that drive up expenses for employers.
+Since the beginning of 2015, the law’s “employer mandate” has required that businesses with 100 or more workers provide insurance to full-time employees at coverage levels determined by the government, and the requirement has applied to businesses with 50 or more employees since the beginning of 2016.
 The costs of the mandates are so high some retailers have been forced to stay under the 50-employee threshold to avoid being covered; others have cut workers’ hours so they won’t count as full-time.

 Why It Matters to Retailers